LancerComet/vuexer/README.md

 # Vuexer

-Transport data between vuex and components in whole project.
+Add a new properity `$vuexer` in your components.

-It is useful when your components are used in different projects.
+It is useful when your `npm vue components` are designed to use vuex and are used in different projects.

+Only for Vue 1.0, because "Vue 2.0 + Vuex 2.0" has solved this problem.

 ## Quick Start.

-Setup.
+Use vuexer firstly.

 ```javascript
 import Vue from 'vue'